Preserving and accessing indigenous languages of northern Eurasia

 The resulting digital empirical data collections (corpora) will be made permanently available online in an interdisciplinary network.
 INEL acts as a bridge between the exploration of indigenous languages and the international partner institutions.

-Funding
+Funding INEL

-The Long-term Project is carried out in cooperation with the University of Hamburg at the Institute for Finno-Ugric/Uralic Studies (IFUU).
+The long-term Project is carried out in cooperation with the University of Hamburg at the Institute for Finno-Ugric/Uralic Studies (IFUU).